Recreating the Country

 • Add Sugar to the soil surface at a rate of 0.5kg/square metre.
 This temporarily lowers nitrogen (N) levels and it works better when spread over bare soil.

-How it works - Sugar lowers N levels for 3 – 12 months because it activates the soil microbes that feed on nitrogen.
-These microbes need both carbon (a major component of sugar) and nitrogen to grow.
-When the sugar added to the soil is fully consumed, the microbes die and the N is slowly released back into the soil.
+How it works - Sugar lowers N levels for 3 – 12 months because it activates soil microbes that feed on nitrogen, making it unavailable to plants.
+These microbes need both carbon (in sugar) and the nitrogen in soil to grow.
+When the microbes use up all the added sugar they die, gradually making the N they consumed available to the plants once again.

 One cubic meter of saw dust, spread to a depth of 25mm and hoed into the soil, will cover 40 square metres.
-This will lower N levels for over 12 months, provide added humus to keep the soil moist, reduce weeding and add significantly to soil’s organic matter.
+This will lower N levels for more than 12 months, provide added humus to help keep the soil moist, reduce weeding and add significantly to soil’s organic matter.

 • Slash & remove the cut grass, or crop & burn stubble.